PhD in Food and Hospitality Systems

 Final Examination

 A final copy of the dissertation must be submitted to the MU Graduate School electronically.
-A bound hard copy of the dissertation and electronic copies of all manuscripts, must be submitted to the FHS Graduate Program.
+A bound hard copy of the dissertation and electronic copies of all manuscripts, must be submitted to the FHS DGS.

 Admissions